Divorced or separated?

 Navigating a difficult relationship?
 Listen to the four-part Boundaries + Bridges workshop (and download the handouts) here.

-Need to let go of your desire to fix your ex or change the past?
-Learn to overcome your anger and resentment by attending a RECOVER group for individuals who have been relationally affected by others (we call these “relationally affected groups”).
+Trying to fix your ex or change the past?
+Learn to overcome your anger or resentment by attending a RECOVER group for individuals who have been relationally affected by others (we call these “relationally affected groups”).
 Learn more.

-Are you a woman whose spouse betrayed her sexually?
+Did your ex betray you sexually?
 Attend a Life Guide study group in RECOVER.
 Learn more.

 Looking to broaden your relational support system?
 Here are several options that can help you get connected at Willow Creek and develop a stronger support system: